On the Generalization of Stochastic Gradient Descent with Momentum: Abstract

 \section{Abstract}

-While momentum-based methods, in conjunction with the stochastic gradient descent, are widely used when training machine learning models, there is little theoretical understanding on the generalization error of such methods.
-In practice, the momentum parameter is often chosen in a heuristic fashion with little theoretical guidance.
-In the first part of this paper, for the case of general loss functions, we analyze a modified momentum-based update rule, \ie the method of early momentum, and develop an upper-bound on the generalization error using the framework of algorithmic stability.
-Our results show that machine learning models can be trained for multiple epochs of this method while their generalization errors are bounded.
-We also study the convergence of the method of early momentum by establishing an upper-bound on the expected norm of the gradient.
-In the second part of the paper, we focus on the case of strongly convex loss functions and the classical heavy-ball momentum update rule.
-We use the framework of algorithmic stability to provide an upper-bound on the generalization error of the stochastic gradient method with momentum.
-We also develop an upper-bound on the expected true risk, in terms of the number of training steps, the size of the training set, and the momentum parameter.
-Experimental evaluations verify the consistency between the numerical results and our theoretical bounds and the effectiveness of the method of early momentum for the case of non-convex loss functions.
+While momentum-based {accelerated variants of} stochastic gradient descent (SGD) are widely used when training machine learning models, there is little theoretical understanding on the generalization error of such methods.
+In this work, we first show that there exists a convex loss function for which the stability gap for multiple epochs of SGD with standard heavy-ball momentum (SGDM) becomes unbounded.
+Then, for smooth Lipschitz loss functions, we analyze a modified momentum-based update rule, \ie SGD with early momentum (SGDEM) {under a broad range of step-sizes}, and show that {it can train machine learning models for multiple epochs with a guarantee for generalization.} Finally, for the special case of strongly convex loss functions, we find a range of momentum such that multiple epochs of standard SGDM, as a special form of SGDEM, also generalizes.
+Extending our results on generalization, we also develop an upper bound on the expected true risk, in terms of the number of training steps, sample size, and momentum.
+Our experimental evaluations verify the consistency between the numerical results and our theoretical bounds.
+SGDEM improves the generalization error of SGDM when training ResNet-18 on ImageNet in practical distributed settings.